 Ras Baraka is Newark’s 40th mayor.
 He is a native of Newark whose family has been in the city more than 70 years.
 He was elected mayor in 2014 and then re-elected in 2018.
 Before that, he served as a city council member from the South Ward.
 Baraka is the son of noted poet and playwright Amiri Baraka, who spent time in the old Essex County Jail during the civil disturbances in Newark in the late 1960s.

 As the video plays, press the CC icon to view subtitles or read along from the full text pdf.

 Elizabeth Del Tufo served as the first Director of cultural Affairs for Essex County and created an on-going concert series across county parks.
 She was the founder and the first director of Newark Arts Council.
 Liz served as the founding director of the Newark Boys Chorus School.
-A founding member, a trustee and the president, she led Newark Preservation and Landmarks Committee to oversee the nomination of 70 buildings and five neighborhoods to the National and State Register of Historic Places.
+A founding member, a trustee and the president, she led Newark Landmarks to oversee the nomination of 70 buildings and five neighborhoods to the National and State Register of Historic Places.
 Her ongoing “Newark Tour” program introduces Newark’s historic heritages to people all over New Jersey.
 For all her life-time contribution to the city, New Jersey Institute of Technology awarded her an honorary doctoral degree.

 Liz is featured in the interview loop above, but she was not interviewed by Guy.

 Armando B. Fontoura is Essex County’s longest-serving sheriff.
 He began his law enforcement career as a Newark police officer before being appointed undersheriff in 1986.
 He took over as sheriff four years later and has been re-elected to the post every three years ever since.
 As sheriff in Essex County, he presides over the largest and most active sheriff’s department in the state.
 A native of Portugal, Fontoura attended Newark public schools and is a graduate of Newark State Teachers College.